 Learn more about Maria Thereza Alves’ practice by listening to the Short Format series on the Toronto Biennial of Art Podcast.
 Interviewed by Aliya Pabani, episode 2 with Alves is is available HERE.

-Maria Thereza Alves (born in São Paulo, Brazil; lives in Naples, Italy and Berlin, Germany) has participated in exhibitions including: Manifesta 12, Palermo, 2018; Sharjah Biennial 13, 2016–18; 32nd Bienal de São Paulo, 2016; and dOCUMENTA (13), Kassel, 2012.
-She is the recipient of The New School’s 2016–18 Vera List Center Prize for Art and Politics.
+Maria Thereza Alves (born in 1960, São Paulo, Brazil; lives in Naples, Italy, and Berlin, Germany) has participated in exhibitions including the XV Bienal de Cuenca (2021); the Sydney Biennale (2020); Manifesta 12 (2018); the Sharjah Biennial 13 (2016–2018); the 29th and 32nd Bienal de São Paulo (2010 and 2016); and dOCUMENTA (13) (2012).
+She is the recipient of The New School’s 2016–2018 Vera List Center Prize for Art and Politics.
 Alves co-founded the Partido Verde of São Paulo in Brazil.
-As a member of the International Indian Treaty Council, Alves made an official presentation of human rights abuses of the Indigenous population of Brazil at the U.N.
-Human Rights Commission in Geneva.
-She is a participant in the Biennale of Sydney, 2020.
+As a member of the International Indian Treaty Council, Alves made an official presentation of human rights abuses of the Indigenous population of Brazil at the UN Human Rights Commission in Geneva.

 Riverdale Park West